 Stage Manager is different, though.
 Once I switched it on (via a button in the Control Center), I found it a far better way of staying on top of what I'm working on than firing up Mission Control, or looking for telltale dots under icons on the Dock.
 As much as it creates a bit of visual clutter, Stage Manager’s tile pile makes it easy to see at a glance what you have open.
 And since the tiles show live previews of what’s going on in each app, I felt much more aware of what was going on in my Mail inbox, messaging apps and many browser windows whenever I glanced at the side of my screen.

 Of course, there’s room for improvement.
-The beta version of Stage Manager doesn’t seem to give you a lot of control over how tiles are ordered, so you can’t drag and drop the most important app in your workflow to the top of the list.
-I also wish you could group app tiles together so that you could quickly switch between multiple collections of open apps with one click, but admittedly you can accomplish something similar already by using Spaces.
+Stage Manager doesn’t seem to give you a lot of control over how tiles are ordered, so you can’t drag and drop the most important app in your workflow to the top of the list.

 macOS Ventura review: Continuity Camera is handy in a pinch